matteocargnelutti/maguire-lab-seizure-detection-webapp/docs/data_format.md

 ## Data Format

-The data format for the app is a csv file with 500 columns (100 samples per seconds for 5 seconds).
+Before the data can be loaded to the app they have to be converted to a csv file with a size of 500 columns (100 samples per second for 5 seconds).
 See the example below.

 ![Banner](/static/img/data_format.png)